 For the most part, a literal interpretation of these seven seals is required.
 The same cannot be said about the trumpets and plagues.

-A common interpretation of this white horse is that it refers to the Antichrist, but one can only come to such an interpretation if one has a position to support — in this case, Premillennialism.
-If one looks at all the references given in the New Testament where white is mentioned, the idea that this could refer to such a one as an antichrist or evil of any kind, is completely out of harmony with what white is shown to represent.
+A common interpretation of this white horse is that it refers to the Antichrist.
+However, if one looks at all the references given in the New Testament where white is mentioned, the idea that this could refer to such a one as an Antichrist or evil of any kind, is completely out of harmony with what white is shown to represent.
 In the book of Revelation alone, white is mentioned several times in the context of salvation and Heaven, not of evil (Rev 2:17; 3:4-5,18; 4:4; 6:11; 7:9,13,14;).
 Jesus Himself is shown to return on a white horse, along with those with Him (Rev 19:11,14).
 Other references to white in association with Jesus is Rev 1:14; 14:14; 20:11; Matt 17:2; Mark 9:3.
 (Also see Matt 28:3; Acts 1:10)

 Following the pattern of the NT, particularly of this book, the only reasonable and consistent interpretation one can come to is that the rider of this white horse has to be the Lord Jesus Christ.
 Mention of the “crown,” refers to His authority as “King of kings and Lord of lords.”
 This title is even named in the context of Christ returning on His white horse in Rev 19:11-16).